AI-powered Drones Track Down Fires In German Forests - UrduPoint

 The greatest benefits of an autonomous fire prevention system would be in areas where "civilisation meets nature", Brinkschulte said.

-Such crossover zones are the most vulnerable to man-made wildfires and "where the risk to life and limb is naturally highest".
+Such crossover zones are the most vulnerable to man-made wildfires, "where the risk to life and limb is naturally highest".

 The company hopes to bring the drone to market in 2026, with the first deployment likely to be outside Europe.

 A couple of kinks need to be worked out before then, however.
-The first attempt to respond to the dummy fire on Thursday was held up by a faulty GPS signal.
+The first attempt to respond to the dummy fire last week was held up by a faulty GPS signal.

 Recent Stories